zaphosting/docs/docs/gameserver-database-external-access.md

 ## Preparation

 First of all we need a Software, in this example we're showing [Navicat](https://www.chip.de/downloads/Navicat-Lite_70358373.html) or [HeidiSQL](https://www.heidisql.com/download.php) Afterwards the downloaded file must be executed and the setup procedure has to be followed.
-When this step is completed, the program can be started and the connection to the database configurated.
+When this step is completed, the program can be started and the connection to the database configured.

 ## HeidiSQL